 Historically, chile peppers were used by multiple cultures not only as an aphrodisiac but as an anesthetic, to promote cardiovascular health and to alleviate chronic pain.
-Most famously, chile was used a key ingredient in the fortifying chocolate drink the great ruler Montezuma consumed to make his tongue dance and his pulse quicken in preparation for his daily visit to his beautiful concubines.
+In one of my favorite anecdotes, the great ruler Montezuma was said to drink a chocolate drink spiked with chile in order to have the strength to service his harem of women every day.

 Of course, you don’t need multiple cups of a spicy chocolate drink to appreciate the effects of this powerful spice.
 Instead, make something perhaps a little more practical and palatable.
 Try the Chocolate-Kissed White Bean Chili from my cookbook Romancing the Stove.